Akilanl/Tasker/README.md

 5. Add authentication and authorization
 6. Create REST API's for create - update - delete
 7. Create Report generation using JASPER
-8. Unit testing with JUnit
+8. Unit testing with JUnit.